vinc/moros/doc/lisp.md

 # MOROS Lisp

-A minimalist Lisp interpreter is available in MOROS to extend the capabilities of the Shell.
+A Lisp interpreter is available in MOROS to extend the capabilities of the shell.

 MOROS Lisp is a Lisp-1 dialect inspired by Scheme, Clojure, and Ruby!

 ## Overview

+Check the [documentation](/lisp-doc.md) for more information.

 ### Types
 - Basics: `bool`, `list`, `sym`, `str`